rashmiNimesha/BNLP/README.md

 Overview

 BNLP Dashboard is a Laravel-based application for managing and processing installments.
 It includes scheduled tasks and a console command for handling installment processing.
-Note: This is an actively developed project.
-Please refer to the developement branch for the latest updates.

 Features